cmbi/metadome/README.md

 * locus : position on the chromosome.
 Numeric type.
 * gene_position : the position in the cDNA of the gene that matches the locus.
 Numeric type
 * strand : '+' or '-'.
 String type
+* allele : one of the four nucleotide 'A', 'T', 'C', 'G'.
+String type.
+* codon : 'ATG',
+* codon_allele_position : position of the alle in the codon [0-2].
+Numeric type.
+* amino_acid_residue : one of the twenty amino acids in single character respresentation, including '\*' for stop codon.
+String type
 * gene_name : the name of the gene wherein this domain occurs.
 String type
 * gencode_transcription_id : the transcription id from GENCODE.
 String type
 * gencode_translation_name : the translation name from GENCODE.
 String type